Dive All Raja Ampat With a Small Group of Reef-Friendly Divers!

-Join a small group of SeaCrush reef-friendly divers in January 2022, and dive in stunning Raja Ampat, Indonesia!
-This fantastic boat will take us to the best dive sites of Raja Ampat North and South (Misool) over the course of 10 days.
-We'll get to see plenty of pelagic life, a very rich macro life and healthy coral reefs!
-We'll sail through breathtaking landscapes such as Penemu in the North (one of Raja Ampat's iconic island formations), or Teluk Cinta in Misool area (an amazingly beautiful heart-shaped lagoon).
+Join a small group of SeaCrush reef-friendly divers for Thanksgiving 2023 and dive in stunning Raja Ampat, Indonesia!
+This fantastic boat will take us to the best dive sites of Raja Ampat North and South (Misool) over nine nights.
+We'll get to see plenty of pelagic life, an incredibly rich macro life, and healthy coral reefs!
+We'll sail through breathtaking landscapes such as Penemu in the North (one of Raja Ampat's iconic island formations), or Teluk Cinta in the Misool area (an amazingly beautiful heart-shaped lagoon).

-This beautiful phinisi ("Indonesian-style ship") has been custom-built in Sulawesi by the Konjo tribe, who has been building ships for centuries.
-This partner hires and trains locals on as many jobs possible and is a supporter of Raja Ampat SEA center.
-The team avoids single-use plastic and only uses reef-friendly detergent and bathroom amenities as well as biodegradable garbage bags.
-They're really setting the bar for sustainability!
+This beautiful phinisi ("Indonesian-style ship") has been custom-built in Sulawesi by the Konjo tribe, who have been building ships for centuries.
+This partner hires and trains locals on as many jobs as possible and is a supporter of Raja Ampat SEA center.
+The team avoids single-use plastic and only uses reef-friendly detergents and bathroom amenities as well as biodegradable garbage bags.
+They're setting the bar for sustainability!

-Besides diving, there’ll be several activities such as hiking to viewpoints with spectacular panoramas, kayaking, snorkelling, Stand Up Paddling, and massages.
+Besides diving, there will be several activities such as hiking to viewpoints with spectacular panoramas, kayaking, snorkeling, Stand Up Paddling, and massages.

-- Up to 4 dives a day
+Up to 4 dives a day

-- Tanks, weights and weight belts
+Tanks, weights, and weight belts

-- Excursions to Love Lagoon and Penemu
+Excursions to Love Lagoon and Penemu

-Raja Ampat national park/port fees:
+Raja Ampat national park/port fees: $250 (about ...
+EUR)

 Rental equipment, dive courses